kyuhwan720/Dev-board-utilizing-ATmega328-as-MCU/README.md

 Grab the microcontroller chip and place it anywhere on the breadboard or protoboard.
 If you are building on a breadboard, push the microcontroller pins to the holes of the breadboard until you can't push any further.
 If you are building on a protoboard, push the pins through the holes then solder all of them.
 Be careful to not bend any pins.

-Here is the schematic and pin diagram of ATmeag328.
+Here is the schematic (drawn by my friend Sam) and pin diagram of ATmeag328.
 Feel free to come back to these whenever you're stuck or confused.

 ![plot](/schematic.jpg)
 ![plot](/pinmap.png)